MonsterCreator/ConsoleAddonLibrary/README.md

 # ConsoleAddonLibrary (v 1.0)
-Console Addition Library is a library that expands your capabilities in writing beautiful console commands with clear, concise and easily manageable code.
+Console Addition Library is expands your capabilities in writing beautiful console commands with clear, concise and easily manageable code.

 **ConsoleLogs** class contains methods that allow you to:
   - Output messages of a certain color to the console.